harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

 ## Troubleshooting examples

-Here are some examples where AIDA is used to troubleshoot issues in CD:
+Here're some examples where AIDA is used to troubleshoot issues in CD:

 ### Processing the error logs of a failed Kubernetes deployment